Canon RF 20mm F1.4 L VCM Lens Review

 Back to Top

-The red ring and the "L" in the moniker indicate this lens's inclusion in the exclusive Canon L-Series, the company's best-available, professional-grade lens models.
+The red ring and the "L" in the moniker indicate that this lens is part of the exclusive Canon L-Series, the company's highest-quality, professional-grade lens models.
 These lenses feature robust construction, ready for the rigors of daily professional use.

 You must read the focal length number to distinguish between the Canon RF 20mm F1.4 L VCM, RF 24mm F1.4 L VCM, RF 35mm F1.4 L VCM, and RF 50mm F1.4 L VCM lenses.
-In addition to sharing the f/1.4 aperture, Canon's first 4 VCM lenses feature an identical exterior design, including dimensions.
-Only the focal length number appears different.
+Canon's first 4 VCM lenses feature an identical exterior design, including dimensions.
+Their appearance differs only by the printed focal length number.

 Canon's small and mid-sized L lenses utilize engineering plastic construction.
 Their exterior barrels are slightly textured, creating a good look and feel.
 The straight exterior diameter of this design is comfortable to use.

 The control ring is configurable for fast access to camera settings, including aperture, ISO, and exposure compensation.
-Note that the control ring is clicked by default, and its clicks will be audible in camera-based audio recordings.
-Canon offers a click stop removal service (at a cost).
+Note that the control ring is clicked by default, and the clicks will be audible in camera-based audio recordings.
+Canon offers a click-stop removal service (at a cost).

 The knurled control ring has a tactile difference from the ribbed focus ring.

-Canon RF 20mm F1.4 L VCM Lens Switches
+Canon RF 20mm F1.4 L VCM Lens Side

 Canon's AF/MF switches are flush-mounted with just enough raised surface area to be easily used, even with gloves.
-This 2-position switch will snap crisply into position.
+This 2-position switch snaps crisply into position.

 Canon RF 35mm F1.4 L VCM Lens Rear Filter Holder